bynect/mongo-vapi/README.md

 - If you need only the VAPI file, you can download it from the releases allegates or get the last generated `.vapi` file in the [`vapi` folder](./vapi/).

+## Changelog

-- libbson bindings doesn't support BCON.
+- Added support for BCON notation.

 ## License
 Licensed under MIT, you are free to use this VAPI.
 See LICENSE for more.